Top Romantic Restaurants in Sonoma County

 Terrapin Creek Café, Bodega Bay

 Nestled in a relaxed but artfully chic space in the quiet ocean town of Bodega Bay, this nationally acclaimed treasure offers unexpected elegance in Slow Food-style meals.

-Chef-owners Andrew Truong, and his wife, Liya Lin, have big city backgrounds but focus on small-town farm ingredients and boutique wines.
+Co-owners Chef Andrew Truong and his wife, Liya Lin, have big city backgrounds but focus on small-town farm ingredients and boutique wines.
 Plates are gorgeously arranged for signatures like cold crab salad with the seafood plucked straight from the sea outside; or panko crusted crab over green lentils and sautéed cabbage with roasted mushrooms, currants, and curry oil.
-Plan to linger with your loved one — an experience this good should not be rushed.
+Plan to linger with your loved one; an experience this good shouldn't be rushed.

 More top romantic restaurant suggestions: